Getting to Know You Craft for Kids: A Small Group Craftivity

 How to use the Getting to Know You Craftivity

-Included in the resource are “before the activity” suggestions with anchor chart samples and graphic organizers that can be used whole class or within interactive notebooks.
+Included in the resource are “before the activity” suggestions, anchor chart samples, and graphic organizers that can be used in whole-class settings or within interactive notebooks.

-Since this activity asks students to reflect on their ability to work within a group at a deeper level, doing some activities prior to the craftivity will help students be successful with the project.
+Since this activity asks students to reflect more deeply on their ability to work in a group, doing some activities prior to the craftivity will help them succeed with the project.
 Plus, if you keep the anchor charts up during the year, they can become tools to use when troubleshooting group dynamics.
+This craftivity works well in grades 2-5, where students can write independently on the doll figures.

 Simply print the number of pages students need to work on the craftivity within a small group or individually.
 Within the resource are suggestions for how to use it with a small group.
 There are are a variety of ways to have students share the discussion points on the folding dolls.